Skip to content

 Workflow Permissions

-To be able to use password-less authentication to cloud providers as well as Terramate Cloud specific permissions are needed on the GitHub Token that is used to run the workflow.
-In addition, when synchronizing to Terramate Cloud, terramate also synchronizes details about the GitHub environment.
-For this process, Terramate needs additional permissions to read pull-request details and checks.
+To use password-less authentication with cloud providers and Terramate Cloud, ensure the GitHub Token used for the workflow has the necessary permissions.
+Additionally, when synchronizing with Terramate Cloud, terramate syncs details about the GitHub environment.
+This process requires Terramate to have permission to read pull-request details and checks.

 • id-token: write Allow to create an OIDC TOKEN for exchange with Cloud Credentials and to authenticate to Terramate Cloud